Meteor: Acoustic manifestations

-Sound generated by a meteor in the upper atmosphere, such as a sonic boom, typically arrives many seconds after the visual light from a meteor disappears.
+The sound generated by a meteor in the upper atmosphere, such as a sonic boom, typically arrives many seconds after the meteor event itself.
 Occasionally, as with the Leonid meteor shower of 2001, "crackling", "swishing", or "hissing" sounds have been reported, occurring at the same instant as a meteor flare.
+These are sometimes called electrophonic sounds.
 Similar sounds have also been reported during intense displays of Earth's auroras.

 Theories on the generation of these sounds may partially explain them.
 For example, scientists at NASA suggested that the turbulent ionized wake of a meteor interacts with Earth's magnetic field, generating pulses of radio waves.
 As the trail dissipates, megawatts of electromagnetic power could be released, with a peak in the power spectrum at audio frequencies.
 Physical vibrations induced by the electromagnetic impulses would then be heard if they are powerful enough to make grasses, plants, eyeglass frames, the hearer's own body (see microwave auditory effect), and other conductive materials vibrate.
-This proposed mechanism, although proven to be plausible by laboratory work, remains unsupported by corresponding measurements in the field.
+This proposed mechanism, although proven plausible by laboratory work, remains unsupported by corresponding measurements in the field.
 Sound recordings made under controlled conditions in Mongolia in 1998 support the contention that the sounds are real.
 (Also see Bolide.)